Waverly Hills Sanatorium Attracts Ghost Hunters and Tourists

 Many tourist and paranormal investigators claim to have seen shadow people.
 The Louisville Ghost Hunters Society reported seeing them on the 4th floor.
 One team member saw the dark silhouette of a man walk past him and disappear.
 This sighting is a frequent occurrence among other witnesses.
 The group encountered flying objects on the 4th floor of the sanatorium, considered the most haunted part of the building.
 They were attacked by a soda bottle, and a flying brick struck one of them on the small of the back.
 A fluorescent light fixture with a broken bulb cracked off the ceiling and hit their president, Keith Age, in the face.

 A 29 year-old nurse caught tuberculosis from a patient, conceived a baby out of wedlock, and hung herself in Room 502 from a light fixture.
 Her body wasn't discovered for a long time.
 “Paranormal Association” thinks her name was Mary Lee.
-Most paranormal investigators think Mary Lee is another ghost who roams the main building and appears near windows.
 One of her old autographed photos was discovered in the sanatorium.
 Many visitors claim Mary told them she has no eyes.

 In 1932, another nurse, suffering depression, jumped to her death out of a window in Room 502.
 The research team from an episode of “Most Haunted” believed the nurse was compelled to kill herself after making contact with the first nurse who committed suicide.